jonlpersson/ed-latimore/site/_posts/2023-10-26-how-to-focus-better-and-improve-concentration.md

 This ruins your ability to concentrate.

-This is why there have always been[&nbsp;methods, systems, and&nbsp;](https://systemsunday.com/systems-habits/){: target="_blank" rel="noopener noreferrer"}secrets devoted to teaching people how to focus better, concentrate, and resist the world's distractions.
+This is why there have always been[methods, systems, and](https://systemsunday.com/systems-habits/){: target="_blank" rel="noopener noreferrer"}secrets devoted to teaching people how to focus better, concentrate, and resist the world's distractions.

 ## **Understand Why You Can't Concentrate**